sameerchauhan360/YouTube-Video-QA/README.md

 *   Optimize the hybrid search weighting or allow user adjustment.
 *   Support for video formats other than YouTube (e.g., local files).
 *   Deploy as a persistent web service.

----

-*Feel free to add a License section if applicable.*